kmaciver/newsflash/README.md

 ## Models
-For predicting next possible candidates a recurrent neural network with LSTMs was used
+For predicting next possible candidates a recurrent neural network with LSTMs was used.
+Scripts are in the **modelTraining** directory.

 ## Web Application
 The models runs in a backend of a webpage